rook2pawn/node-treelib/README.md

 .setValue(val)
 --------------
 setValue sets a value on the current path.
-Just make sure to use .path to set the current Path.
+The current path is set after .path is called.

 example: